2021 Conference Board

-Vanitha Sankaran, PhD, is a biomedical communications consultant and a writer and editor of fiction and non-fiction work.
-Her debut historical novel, Watermark, was published by HarperCollins in 2010.
+Vanitha Sankaran, PhD, is a medical writer, a journalist, and a novelist.
+Her debut historical book, Watermark: A Novel of the Middle Ages, was published by HarperCollins.
 She was a co-founding editor of the literary journal flashquake for its 10-year run, and has served on for-profit and non-profit Boards over the years.
-Currently, she is working on an adult historical novel and a young adult fantasy.
+Currently she is working on two novels that combine science and mythology, as well as one set in ancient India.
 For more information, please visit her website.

 Venue Chair: Christine Trent

-Christine Trent is the author of the Lady of Ashes historical mystery series, about a Victorian-era undertaker, as well as the author of three other historical novels.
+Christine Trent is the author of the Florence Nightingale Mysteries and the Lady of Ashes historical mystery series, about a Victorian-era undertaker, as well as the author of three other historical novels.
 Her novels have been translated into Turkish, Polish, and Czech.
-She writes from her two-story home library, where she lives with her wonderful bookshelf-building husband, five precocious cats, a large doll collection, entirely too many fountain pens, and over 4,000 fully catalogued books.
-She and her husband are active travelers and journey regularly to England to conduct book research at historic sites.
+Her next book, The Deadly Hours, is a collaboration with Susanna Kearsley, C.S.
+Harris, and Anna Lee Huber.
+She writes from her two-story home library, where she lives with her wonderful bookshelf-building husband, four precocious cats, a large doll collection, entirely too many fountain pens, and over 4,000 catalogued books.

 Marketing Chair: Rosanne Lortz Spears

 Rosanne (“Rose”) Lortz Spears is a writer, editor, teacher, school administrator, history-lover, and mom to four boys.
 Her historical novels include work set during the medieval period and Regency era murder mysteries.
 Her current project is a Latin curriculum for elementary and middle school students.
 Rose is a native of Portland, Oregon and is a passionate advocate for a liberal arts education.